Joe-Hu-Chat/C-basics/04_cpp_notes.md

 ## overriding

-Run-Time polymorphism, with keywords `virtual` and `override`.
+**Run-Time** polymorphism, with keywords `virtual` and `override`.
 Doing different operation through overriding the virtual functions.
 (Changes the virtual function tables in objests)

+`overrride` keyword:

+- Ensures overriding a `virtual` function;
+- If the signature doesn't match any base class `virutal` function, compilers give out an error

+`final` keyword:

+- In `virtual` funcition, stop drived classes from overriding it again
+- In class, stop classes from being inherited

 ## struct